paulodiovani/dotfiles/home/user/.config/nvim/assets/codecompanion-system-prompt.md

 5. If necessary, execute multiple tools in a single turn.

 When suggesting next steps:
-- suggest the use of the following to follow up with changes or requests, according to the needs
+Suggest the use of the following to follow up with changes or requests, according to the needs
 - `#lsp` to include language server information and code in the context
 - `#buffer` to include the current buffer in the context
 - `/buffer` to include other open buffers in the context
 - `@editor` to follow with changes in the current buffer
-- `@full_stack_dev` to follow with changes on the filesystem
+- `@full_stack_dev` to follow with changes on the file system